 Heading up to Portofino

-Close on to two years ago, I received an email from a man by the name of William Goodacre who lived (and still does) in England.
+Close on to two years ago, I received an email from a man who lived (and still does) in England.
 This man named William said he liked the cooking school, Relish Mama very much and what I was about.
 He then said he was coming to Melbourne in the coming weeks.
-It was at about this point where I was expecting the inevitable email punch line ….”oh and may I advise you that we are long lost cousins and therefore, can I borrow a very large sum of money please ?
+It was at about this point where I was expecting the inevitable email punch line ….”oh and may I advise you that we are long lost cousins and therefore, can I borrow a very large sum of money please?
 This man named William then went on to say he would love to speak to me about hosting some tours to Italy for his company ‘Tastes of Italy’.
 So a few weeks later, I took my life in my hands (slight exaggeration but makes for a better story) and decided to meet this man named William (oh yes, I did!) who was incredibly tall and incredibly charming and as it turns out…… we are not long lost cousins after all and he didn’t even want my money (and although this does not make for a better story….it makes for a happier ending)!

 Since our first meeting, I say with great pride that William and I have become ‘friends across the water’.
 I think a great deal of this man named William and his wonderful company, Tastes of Italy as well as his passion and dedication for the bespoke tours he creates for keen travellers, foodies, wine lovers, go- getters and all round good folk.
 William and Tastes of Italy really do rock!